What's color got to do with it? Face recognition in grayscale: Deep CNN face matchers do not ``see" color

 The importance of ``cleaner'' training data, in the sense of accurate identity labels, is widely acknowledged as enabling training more accurate matchers.
 In this section, we show that (assumed) color training sets actually contain a fraction of grayscale images, and consider whether ``cleaning'' grayscale images out of an assumed color training set might help to explain the results in the previous section.

-MS1MV2 \cite{Deng_CVPR_2019} is a cleaned version of MS1-Celeb \cite{guo_ECCV_2016}, and is widely used in training face matchers.
-Glint-360k \cite{An_ICCV_2021} is newer than MS1MV2, and contains about 4x the number of identities and 3x the number of images.
+MS1MV2 \cite{Deng_CVPR_2019} is a cleaned version of MS-Celeb-1M \cite{guo_ECCV_2016}, and is widely used in training face matchers.
+Glint360K \cite{an_iccv_2021} is newer than MS1MV2, and contains about 4x the number of identities and 3x the number of images.
 WebFace4M/12M \cite{zhu_CVPR_2021} is newer still, and increasingly prominent, and its 4M subset has more than 2x the identities of MS1MV2 but fewer total images.
 All three of these datasets contain web-scraped, in-the-wild images in RGB format.
-We ran a test to detect images that are effectively grayscale even though stored as RGB.
-These are images with R=G=B across all pixels, so that they are stored in RGB but contain no color content.
-Results of this test are summarized in Table~\ref{tab:grayscale_count}.
-Approximately 6-7\% of the images in each of the datasets are effectively grayscale.
+We ran a test to detect images that have R=G=B across all pixels, so that they are stored in RGB but effectively have grayscale content.
+Results are summarized in Table~\ref{tab:grayscale_count}.
+Approximately 6-8\% of the images in each dataset are effectively grayscale.
 Even more importantly, 34\% (WebFace4M) to 60\% (MS1MV2) of the identities in each dataset have at least one grayscale image.
 This is relevant because the goal of the deep CNN training is to get all images of each identity to classify as that identity.
-Speculatively, having one or more grayscale images of an identity could lead the deep CNN to learn to ignore color in order to classify all images of an identity together.
+Speculatively, having one or more grayscale images of an identity could lead the deep CNN to learn to ignore color in order to classify all images of an identity together. \extrarowheight{2pt}